rwilliams/jrubywiki/SuccessStories.md

 To access the Processing core and other java libraries, and to integrate ruby gems into processing sketches.

 ### Java integration?
 Yes, there is very little of the processing environment that can't be accessed in ruby, including all the java libraries.
-This includes JOGL/OPENGL access to GLSL shaders (which interestingly will only run with jruby-complete).
+This includes JOGL/OPENGL access to GLSL shaders, and contributed libraries.

 ## [Desktop Application Development in JRuby](http://spin.atomicobject.com/2007/11/12/desktop-application-development-in-jruby)